Shakzhaf/stock_sentiment_analysis/README.md

 ### Data Understanding and exploration
 Since this is a timeseries data we have taken all data before date 2015/01/01 in train and data on and after date 2015/01/01 in test.

+### Data cleaning
+We have removed all punctuations and special characters from the data and all characters have been converted to lower cases.